Synod of Rome (963): Canonical status of the synod

 The acts of the Synod were condemned at a new synod held the following year, since, after Emperor Otto had left Rome to return to Frankfurt with his army, Pope John XII, with his remaining supporters, returned to Rome, overthrew Pope Leo VIII, excommunicated all involved in the Synod, ordering many of them to be mutilated, and Pope John XII held his own synod to declare the acts of the Synod invalid.
-However, if the Synod of 963 is accpeted as valid, John was no longer the true and valid pope, his acts and new synod were therefore themselves invalid.
+However, if the Synod of 963 is accepted as valid, John was no longer the true and valid pope, his acts and new synod were therefore themselves invalid.
 Shortly thereafter Pope John XII died on 14 May 964, at the age of 27, seemingly in the manner described by Liutprand of Cremona.

 Some continue to argue that some of the acts of the Synod were invalid.

 Composition of the synod

 Present along with the Holy Roman Emperor were the following prelates: